| | | | | | |

 Further, the kebabs freeze very well.
 Do freeze the cooked kebabs.
 On the other hand, the uncooked ones will be too fragile to store.
 Store in an air-tight container and freeze for up to 3 months.
 Reheat in an oven or frying pan as desired.
 We love having these available whenever we get a craving!

 These Vegan Seekh Kebabs are also perfect to take for picnics – they taste great cold and the naan is substantial enough that it won’t get soggy.
-Just take a look at the gorgeousness that is the photo below!
+Just take a look at the gorgeousness in the photo below!

 Vegan Seekh Kebab with salad in a homemade naan bread wrap.
 Wrapped in parchment paper for picnic transportation